Episode 3

 Speaker C:

-I resigned in Oakland, California.
+I reside in Oakland, California, now, period.

 Speaker C: